outbe/outbe-l2-contracts/reflection.md

        type: integer [10^-18]
        description: Fractional part of the settlement value in settlement currency.
 Expressed in atto-units.
        example: 700000000000000000 # 0.07*10^18

-     nominal_qty_base:
-       type: integer [10^-18]
-       description: Integer part of the Tribute Draft value in coens.
-Derived from nominal_qty_minor.
-Expressed in natural coen units.
-       example: 300 coen

-     nominal_qty_atto:
-       type: integer [10^-18]
-       description: Fractional part of the Tribute value in coens.
-Derived from nominal_qty_minor.
-Expressed in atto-units.
-       example: 46000000000000000  # 0.046*10^18

       state:
         type: string